Information about Deep Plane Facelift Procedures in NYC with Top Facial Plastic Surgeon, Dr. Andrew Jacono

 She does not look like she had any type of cosmetic procedure and her family and friends have all told her that she looks terrific.

-Deep Plane Facelift Patient Before and After – Patient 7:
+Deep Pane Facelift Before and After Photos

 Deep Plane Facelift Before and After – Patient 9: